Kerr County struggled to fund flood warnings. Under Trump, it's getting even harder

 "Those always kind of get shunned upon in this state most of the time," Steubing says.

-Now, the Trump Administration has cancelled the $4.6 billion program, known as Building Resilient Infrastructure and Communities (BRIC).
+Now, the Trump administration has canceled the $4.6 billion program, known as Building Resilient Infrastructure and Communities (BRIC).
 The cancellation includes grants that were already awarded to communities across the country.
 Other funding specifically for flood projects, under the Flood Mitigation Assistance program, has been frozen.

 Trump has said he wants to eliminate FEMA as the agency exists today and has directed state and local governments to take a larger role in preparing for disasters, "thereby saving American lives, securing American livelihoods, reducing taxpayer burdens through efficiency, and unleashing our collective prosperity," according to the executive order.